LZMA-JS/LZMA-JS/readme.md

     $ npm install lzma

-and load it with the following code:
+It can be loaded with the following code:

     var my_lzma = require("lzma").LZMA();